Overview

 Governing MCP and File Tools

-- MCP tool calls: point Codex at the Sigil MCP Proxy
+- MCP tool calls: use the adapter for matched calls, or point Codex at the

 Configuration